Heimdal Security Review: Quick Expert Summary

 - Online knowledge base.

-It’s a shame that Heimdal doesn’t offer options like phone support, live web chat, or a user forum.
-Competitors like McAfee and Bitdefender offer rapid support via phone and live chat in a variety of languages, which is a lot more convenient than having to dig through an online knowledge base or wait on an email reply.
+It’s a shame that Heimdal doesn’t offer live chat or a forum.
+Competitors like McAfee and Bitdefender offer rapid support live chat in a variety of languages, which is a lot more convenient than having to dig through an online knowledge base or wait on an email or online chat agent to reply.

-Heimdal’s online knowledge base and email support are easily accessed through both the desktop and the Android app.
-I was particularly impressed by the knowledge base, which includes a huge number of articles and tutorials, as well as a cybersecurity glossary, comprehensive frequently asked questions (FAQ) section, and even a weekly cybersecurity course for beginners, available by email.
+Heimdal’s knowledge base and email support are easy to access through both the desktop and the Android app.
+I was particularly impressed by the knowledge base, which includes a huge number of articles and tutorials, as well as a cybersecurity glossary and comprehensive frequently asked questions (FAQs).

-I was pretty surprised that Heimdal’s cybersecurity glossary doesn’t include its own proprietary terms — e.g. DarkLayer Guard, VectorN Detection, X-ploit Resilience, etc. — which makes looking up specific parts of the program difficult.
+Strangely, Heimdal’s glossary doesn’t include its own proprietary terms — e.g. DarkLayer Guard, VectorN Detection, etc. — which makes looking up specific parts of the program difficult.
+But it’s a cool feature if you need to find basic explanations for common terms like domain shadowing, end-to-end encryption, and IP spoofing.

 Is Heimdal Worth the Money?

-Heimdal provides a decent antivirus scanner and some impressive network security tools for Windows, Macs, and Android devices, but it’s a little glitchy and doesn’t provide enough additional features to compete with other premium brands like Norton and Bitdefender.
+Heimdal provides a good antivirus scanner and decent network security tools for Windows, Mac, Android, and Linux devices, but it doesn’t offer enough additional features to compete with the likes of Norton and Bitdefender.

-Heimdal’s antivirus scanner detected 98% of the malware files in my testing, which is a great score — it found malware like man-in-the-middle attacks, exploit attacks, ransomware, and more.
-However, Heimdal crashed numerous times during full disk scans on my gaming PC, and I wasn’t able to whitelist the file that was causing Heimdal’s scanner to crash.
+Its antivirus scanner detected 98% of the malware files in my testing, which is a great score — it found malware like man-in-the-middle attacks, exploit attacks, ransomware, and more.

-All 3 of Heimdal’s antivirus packages are available for 1, 2, or 3-year subscriptions and for up to 10 devices.
-The 3-year subscriptions are a pretty good value, but Heimdal is still too expensive when compared to competitors like Bitdefender and McAfee.
-Heimdal covers all plans with a 30-day money-back guarantee.
+All 3 of Heimdal’s antivirus packages are available for 1, 2, or 3-year subscriptions, and they cover up to 10 devices.
+The 3-year subscriptions are a pretty good value, and all plans come with a 30-day free trial and a 30-day money-back guarantee.

 Is Heimdal free?